• Skip to content

 Conclusion

-Should I use carbon water filters?
+Should I use charcoal or carbon water filters?

 In my opinion, carbon water filters are quite effective at removing the hazardous elements form our tap water.
 Charcoal water filters are as safe as they are effective.